Cheapest Columbia County Heating Oil Price History

 Short Term Trends

-Columbia’s overall heating oil consumption fluctuates each year correlating with how cold it gets each winter.
-As the temperature outside gets more chilly, homes’ heating systems need to burn more and more heating oil to keep the house warm inside.
+Columbia’s overall number two heating oil use changes annually as winter conditions change.
+As the temperature outside gets more chilly, homes’ furnaces need to burn additional oil to keep the house warm inside.
 Last winter, the average outside temperature in Columbia was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Columbia County Average Winter Temperature